kylephillips/simple-locator/readme.txt

 * Bug fix where post data not being reset in all locations shortcode
 * Javascript Bug fix in custom map marker insertion
 * Bug fix in all locations map, where custom JS options weren't being applied
+* Infowindow filter applied to all locations shortcode

 = 1.5.2 =
 * Bug fix where SQL JOIN limit being exceeded on some servers (Thanks to Jeff Dreher)